 It is also known as the Land of Ice and Fire.

-Visit Iceland and discover its glaciers, volcanoes, black sand beaches, lava fields, hot springs and mountains!
+Discover its glaciers, volcanoes, black sand beaches, lava fields, hot springs and mountains!

 From late autumn to early spring, because of the country location, you have the opportunity to see the Northern Lights.
 This unique and beautiful natural phenomenon is something you should definitely not miss!